 Although these changes seem little for others, this affects the marketing of many brands.
 Especially those who have products and services that cater to young families.

-Our team here at theAsianparent Insight conducted a survey in the country to find out how Indonesian mums are behaving digitally in the year 2021.
+Our team here at theAsianparent Insights conducted a survey in the country to dive into the mind of a digital Indonesian mum and discover how they behave digitally today in the year 2021.

 Below are the highlights of this report: